Fourth Summit: Geroscience for the Next Generation

 Another important goal for biology of aging researchers is to elucidate the molecular origins of functional deficit accumulation.
 This knowledge is a necessary foundation on which to develop and test interventions that could act in advance of deficit accumulation (geroprotective) and those that could reverse deficit accumulation (gerotherapeutic).
 Geroscience is a field of research whose outcomes are important for geriatrics, the medical discipline specializing in the treatment of existing diseases, geriatric syndromes and disabilities in older adults.
 In this respect, research on biomarkers is particularly important to geroscience.
 Biomarkers of aging can be used as readouts in pre-clinical experiments and then used to create and validate parallel investigations and clinical trials in humans.
 What distinguishes geroscience from other fields of medicine and biology is its core hypothesis, “Any intervention that slows the rate of aging will impact multiple deficits and therefore delay multiple chronic diseases, reduce multimorbidity and improve function and resilience in older people.”
 The fundamental challenge for geroscience is to effectively advance discoveries in biology of aging into candidate interventions, and then advance translation of those interventions to clinical trials.
 With these challenges and opportunities in mind, the NIH will host a fourth summit on geroscience to provide a venue for critical discussions about the direction of the field.

-The fourth Geroscience Summit will be an opportunity to further develop and implement geroscience in an equitable manner, while considering the breadth and heterogeneity of physiology among individuals across all populations.
-Researchers and clinicians will have an opportunity to discuss new approaches to understanding and addressing multimorbidity and geriatric syndromes, two clinical conditions that place a significant burden on older populations.
+The fourth Geroscience Summit was an opportunity to further develop and implement geroscience in an equitable manner, while considering the breadth and heterogeneity of physiology among individuals across all populations.
+Researchers and clinicians discussed new approaches to understanding and addressing multimorbidity and geriatric syndromes, two clinical conditions that place a significant burden on older populations.

 Agenda and Sessions